We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Safety and risk screen

-The safety and risk screen identifies if there are concerns that warrant immediate action by Oranga Tamariki to secure the safety of te tamaiti.
+The safety and risk screen identifies if immediate action by Oranga Tamariki is required to secure the safety of te tamaiti or rangatahi.

 What is the safety and risk screen

-The safety and risk screen identifies if there are concerns that warrant immediate action by Oranga Tamariki to secure the safety of te tamaiti.
+The safety and risk screen is used as part of the core assessment phase to record our assessment of the immediate safety of te tamaiti or rangatahi.
+It identifies if there are concerns that warrant immediate action by Oranga Tamariki and others to ensure the safety of te tamaiti or rangatahi while a full assessment of their oranga continues.

-• 24 or 48 hours where there is high risk and no immediate protection available
+• critical (24-hour response) or very urgent (48-hour response) where there is high risk and no immediate protection available

-• 10 working days for all other cases.
+• urgent – 10 working days for all other cases.

 Policy: Assessment

-The social worker completing the assessment or investigation for te tamaiti.
+The social worker completing the assessment or investigation for te tamaiti or rangatahi.

 The safety and risk screen is found in CYRAS.
 It has two sections.

-1 Factors associated with a child or young person being at risk
+1 Factors associated with te tamaiti or rangatahi being at risk

-• 12 factors associated with a child or young person being at risk
+• 12 factors associated with te tamaiti or rangatahi being at risk

-• the behaviours or conditions that raise concerns for safety and wellbeing.
+• the behaviours or conditions that raise concerns for safety and oranga.

-The list and examples are not exhaustive — they've been designed to help you think about possible areas that could compromise the safety of te tamaiti.
+The list and examples are not exhaustive – they've been designed to help us think about possible areas that could compromise the safety of te tamaiti or rangatahi.

 In this section:

-1. Identify the relevant factors that you're worried about for each tamaiti in the whānau or family.
+1. Identify the relevant factors that we're worried about for each tamaiti or rangatahi in the whānau or family.

-3. Record ‘not applicable’ against each factor that does not relate to te tamaiti.
+3. Record 'not applicable' against each factor that does not relate to te tamaiti or rangatahi.

-4. Consider any specific inherent vulnerabilities in te tamaiti, eg age, repeated victimisation, or diminished psychological or physical capacity.
+4. Consider any specific inherent vulnerabilities in te tamaiti or rangatahi, such as age, repeated victimisation, or diminished psychological or physical capacity.

 5. Also consider: